Make the most of your time when you only have 24hrs in Old Town Albuquerque.

 Old Town Albuquerque, with its narrow streets and century-old adobe houses, New Mexican eateries, and shops by the dozen, visitors will have plenty to do in this area of Albuquerque, New Mexico.

-My trip to ABQ was hosted by Visit Albuquerque.
+Visit Albuquerque hosted my trip to ABQ.
 All opinions are my own.

 24Hrs In Old Town Albuquerque